Senior Police Leadership Micro-credential Certificate

 Each module is self-contained and can be taken on its own.

-- October 25 – December 1 - Applied and Informed Decision-Making Principles
+- January 9 - February 8 - Applied and Informed Decision-making Principles

-- January 10 to February 16 - Governance And Civilian Oversight
+- February 20 - March 28 - Governance and Civilian Oversight

-- February 28 to April 6 - Human Resources and Labour Relations
+- April 9 - May 16 - Human Resources and Labour Relations within Police Services

 The Foundation Module is focused on providing police service leaders with an introduction to the practical skills and knowledge needed to provide effective leadership and oversight for their organizations.
 Each week is focused on providing key skills, knowledge and understanding for each of the subject areas of the certificate program, including leadership, decision making, police operations, governance, and civilian oversight, human resources, and administrative functions.
 Among the discussion topics in these areas are responsibilities and accountabilities, equity, diversity and inclusion, bias, and understanding Indigenous Issues as they relate to police leadership decision making and creative policy initiatives.